 Are reinsurance/captive programs safe?
 Yes, reinsurance programs have been around for decades.
 Most automotive dealers utilize reinsurance programs for their aftermarket warranty programs.
 Reinsurance programs can also be found in health care and other consumer product industries.
-Our business partners include organizations such as Morgan Stanley Wealth Management and Wilmington Trust.
-Our programs are underwritten by an "A" rated carrier with professional services provided by a number of highly experienced firms.
+Our business partners include organizations such as Wells Fargo and Morgan Stanley Wealth Management.
+Our programs are underwritten by an "A+" rated carrier with professional services provided by a number of highly experienced firms.

 Are dealers insulated from risk?
 Yes, that is the very point of a reinsurance structure, to cede and transfer risk away from an event that generates risk, through a primary insurer or underwriter and onto a reinsurance vehicle.
 Ask your CPA for feedback about automotive dealers that utilize reinsurance programs, or contact a local automotive dealer to discuss their program.

 Do reinsurance programs comply with all laws?
-Yes, our programs comply with all state and federal laws, including but not limited to all state service contract and insurance laws (including in highly regulated states such FL, NY, CA, etc.) and regulations, as well as all state and federal statutes, including IRS laws and regulations.
+Yes, our programs comply with all state and federal laws, including but not limited to all state service contract laws.

 Are reinsurance programs underwritten?
-Yes, all of our programs are underwritten by an "A" rated carrier with $2B in assets, and our obligations to provide plan services to customers are backed by an entity having a market cap in excess of $3B.
+Yes, all of our programs are underwritten by an "A+" rated carrier and our obligations to provide plan services to customers are backed by one of the largest insurance companies in the world.

 Are dealers obligated to provide any services to customers?
 No, other than selling plans to customers, dealers provide no plan services.
 We are obligated to provide those services.

 Are the capitalization and upfront costs high?
 No, there are no upfront capitalization costs to set up and operate any of our reinsurance programs.
 There are some minor upfront setup administrative fees, but there are no captive capitalization costs.